theomcmullien/Electron-Template/README.md

 # Electron Template

-A personal template to skip the setup of a new Electron project.
+A personal template I made to skip the setup of a new Electron project.

 ## Features